 Before, employment and wage growth reflected a U-shaped relationship between wage levels in 1980 and subsequent growth patterns.
 Lower and higher skilled occupations saw gains but middle-waged work slumped.
-But here, a plotting of the routine task content of occupations reveals a strikingly symmetric inverted U. This means the same occupations that saw relative declines (slower or negative job growth; slower real wage growth) during last few decades were also much more likely to be oriented towards routine tasks.
+But here, a plotting of the routine task content of occupations reveals a strikingly symmetric inverted U. This means the same occupations that saw relative declines (slower or negative job growth; slower real wage growth) during last few decades were also much more likely to be oriented toward routine tasks.
 Typical examples include factory workers and office clerical staff.
 And as it happens these are the same types of tasks that have been most susceptible to automation (as well as offshoring—another confounding factor) in the IT era.

 The takeaway: Automation has substituted for many jobs, but not all jobs—and it has complemented other work and so also supported growth.
 In this fashion, technological progress in the years from 1980 to the 2000s drove a pronounced polarization of U.S. employment and wages that has only shown signs of easing somewhat in the last few years.
 Central to how this has played out is the fact that machine substitution for human tasks requires an understanding of workplace activitites to the point where they can be codified (and therefore programmed).
 This feature of automation has ensured that jobs with repetitive task content—whether of a physical or cognitive nature—have been placed at a comparative disadvantage relative to machines.
 This is why production jobs in factories, as well as clerical, sale, and administrative jobs in offices, have been at the forefront of recent automation fears.